evilchili/grooveondemand/README.md

 ### 4. Set the Media Root

-Edit `~/.groove` and defined `MEDIA_ROOT` to point to the directory containing your local audio files.
+Edit `~/.groove` and define `MEDIA_ROOT` to point to the directory containing your local audio files.
 For example:

 ```
 MEDIA_ROOT=/media/audio/lossless